Vyral/shawn-lepp-recruiting/_posts/2020-02-25-protect-yourself-and-your-buyers-in-multiple-offer-situations.md

 Additionally, **make sure you’re not competing with other agents in your office**, so ask the listing agent if they have any offers from agents in your office.
 Most offers will be faxed in, so you’ll want more of a disclosure from that agent before you and your buyer move forward.

-Lastly, try to get bigger deposits—some people are getting deposit checks beforehand.
+Lastly, **try to get bigger deposits**—some people are getting deposit checks beforehand.

 As always, if you have questions about this or any other real estate topic, don’t hesitate to reach out to me.
 I’d love to help you.